Michael Joseph Ready: Early life

 The second youngest of 14 children, Michael Ready was born on April 9, 1893, in New Haven, Connecticut, to Michael T. and Mary A. (née Ellis) Ready.
-His parents were Irish immigrants who moved to the United States in the 1880s.
-In 1900, he and his family moved to Mansfield, Ohio, and later to Barberton, Ohio.
+His parents were Irish immigrants who immigrated to the United States in the 1880s.
+In 1900, the Ready family relocated from Connecticut to Mansfield, Ohio, and later to Barberton, Ohio.

 Ready studied at St. Vincent Seminary in Latrobe, Pennsylvania, at St. Bernard Seminary in Rochester, New York, and at St. Mary Seminary in Cleveland, Ohio.

 Priesthood

-Ready was ordained to the priesthood for the Diocese of Cleveland by Bishop John Farrelly on September 14, 1918.
+Ready was ordained to the priesthood in Cleveland for the Diocese of Cleveland by Bishop John Farrelly on September 14, 1918.
 He then served as an assistant pastor, teacher, and director of the Society for the Propagation of the Faith in the diocese.
-In 1931, he was named Assistant general secretary of the National Catholic Welfare Conference, becoming its general secretary in 1936.
-He was raised to the rank of monsignor in 1934.
+In 1931, he was named assistant general secretary of the National Catholic Welfare Conference, becoming its general secretary in 1936.
+The Vatican elevated Ready to the rank of monsignor in 1934.
+During his time in Washington, Ready became friends with sports writer Bob Considine, baptizing his son in 1939.